multiclusterruntime

 • no fork, no go mod replace: clean extension to upstream controller-runtime.

-• universal: kind, cluster-api, Gardener (tbd), kcp (WIP), BYO.
+• universal: Any kind of multi-cluster solution could theoretically be supported (kind, cluster-api, Gardener, kcp, BYO).
 Cluster providers make the controller-runtime multi-cluster aware.

 • seamless: add multi-cluster support without compromising on single-cluster.
 Run in either mode without code changes to the reconcilers.